11 LGBTQ+ Family Planning Terms You Should Know

 What is IUI?

 IUI treatments are typically used in conjunction with medications that increase the number of eggs per cycle and trigger ovulation.
-IUI is a triple threat approach: better sperm delivery, perfect targets for the sperm, and ideal timing.
+Think of IUI as a triple threat approach: better sperm delivery, perfect targets for the sperm, and ideal timing.

 What is IVF?

-The first phase of IVF involves stimulating egg production via fertility medications (taken either by an egg donor or a person with ovaries who wants to biologically contribute to create your future child).
-This process is called “superovulation” (yes, this totally sounds like a fertility superhero).
+The first phase of IVF involves stimulating egg production via fertility medications.
+These meds are taken either by an egg donor or a person with ovaries who wants to biologically contribute to the creation of your future child.
+This process is called "superovulation" (yes, this totally sounds like it should be the name of a fertility superhero).

-In the second phase of IVF, those eggs (or oocytes) are collected from the ovaries with a minimally-invasive surgical procedure, then combined with sperm in a laboratory to create embryos.
+In the second phase of IVF, those eggs (oocytes) are collected from the ovaries with a minimally-invasive surgical procedure called an egg retrieval, then combined with sperm in the fertility clinic's laboratory to create embryos.
 Those embryos are then cryopreserved, genetically tested, or transferred into the uterus of the carrying person soon after.

-In the third and final phase of IVF, an embryo can be transferred into the uterus of a gestational carrier or intended parent to try to achieve a pregnancy!
+In the third and final phase of IVF, an embryo is transferred into the uterus of a gestational carrier or intended parent to try and achieve a pregnancy.

 What is PGT-A?

-Note: As you know, science advances quickly, and terminology changes all the time!
-This test is now referred to as PGT-A, but was previously called "PGS" - or preimplantation genetic screening.
-So you may occasionally still see other articles or materials referencing the term "PGS."
+Note: As we know, science advances quickly, so terminology changes constantly.
+PGT-A was previously referred to as "PGS" (or preimplantation genetic screening).
+Because of this, you may still occasionally come across articles or materials referencing the term "PGS."

 What is PGT-M?

-Preimplantation genetic testing for monogenic diseases (PGT-M) is when embryos are tested for single gene defects.
-This test can help to identify the embryos carrying those genes and prevent that disease from being passed along to your future child, reducing the risk of serious health conditions.
+Preimplantation genetic testing for monogenic diseases (PGT-M) refers to the process of testing embryos for single gene defects.
+This test can help to identify any embryos carrying those genes and prevent that disease from being passed along to your future child, reducing the risk of serious health conditions.

 Note: PGT-M was previously called "PGD" - or preimplantation genetic diagnosis.